Customize Consent Preferences

 History of the College

-In April 1885, the name of the College was changed to Arkansas Baptist College and the location was moved to 16th and High Street.
+In April 1885, the college’s name was changed to Arkansas Baptist College, and its location was moved to 16th and High Street.
 The current address is 1600 Dr. Martin Luther King, Jr. Drive.

-Arkansas Baptist College is an urban Historically Black College located in the historic Little Rock Central High District.
-It also neighbors the Wright Avenue District and the famous Paul Lawrence Dunbar Junior High School.
+Arkansas Baptist College is an urban Historically Black College located in the historic Little Rock Central High School District which borders the Wright Avenue District and the famous Paul Lawrence Dunbar Junior High School.

-The College is the only Baptist-affiliated Historically Black College west of the Mississippi and has a student population close to one thousand from all across the United States.
-Founded in 1884 as the Minister’s Institute, the College continues to be supported by the Consolidated Missionary Baptist State Convention.
+The College is the only Baptist-affiliated Historically Black College west of the Mississippi and has a diverse student population from all across the United States.
+The institution is fully accredited by the Higher Learning Commission.

 E.C.
 Morris, Founder